Sorry for the late posting. This weekend was a lot.

 “I’m not lonely.
 I have you two.”

 “Mmm!”
 Diego paused mid-sip to agree.
-“Yeah, you two are lucky you don’t have siblings.
+“Yeah, you two are lucky you don’t live with siblings.
 Competitive bastards, all of ‘em.
 I’d trade my siblings for you guys any damn day.”

 Oreste let out a dramatic gasp and placed a hand over his left breast.
 “Be still my heart–Max, did you hear that?
 I think Diego actually likes us!”